 My dad and I didn’t see eye-to-eye on a lot of things, and his way of being in the world seemed to clash with my own.
-As a teenager, I used to try really hard to work things out with him.
-I still remember our heated conversations that would burn through his anger and give way to fierce tears.
+I still remember our heated conversations in my teen years that would burn through our anger and give way to fierce tears.
 We’d be fine for a while, and then the process would repeat.

 By the time I hit my early twenties, I made what at the time seemed like a revolutionary step forward.
 I would stop trying to change things.
 I would accept my dad just as he is and our relationship just as it is.
 That worked really well in a long-distance father-daughter existence, punctuated by week-long yearly visits and monthly phone updates.

-Then I got divorced and moved home.
-Somehow my dad landed 20 minutes down the road from my new place.
+Then I got divorced and moved back to my hometown.
+Not long after that, my dad relocated 20 minutes down the road from my new place.
 In a fury of unmet expectations about what that would mean for the frequency of our visits and involvement in each other’s lives, I decided it was time to try again.
 I was beat down by my continued failures in the dating world and reasoned that improving things with my dad would be the first step toward learning to relate to men in a healthy way.

 My dad loves me, sure, as in I’m his daughter and he’ll always love me.
 But I’m never going to go backwards and have him express his love in the way that I craved as a little girl.
-And now my little girl self is so buried that even if he could find a way to express his love in the way that I want as an adult, she wouldn’t be able to feel it.
+And now my little girl self is so buried that even if he does express his love in the way that I want as an adult, she can’t feel it.

 The only logical next step is for me to give that love to myself.
 Except there’s one problem: I don’t know how to do that.